3 Effective Ways to Drastically Improve Your Fighting Skills

 2 - IDENTIFY AND WORK ON YOUR WEAKNESSES

 You may notice that you are too predictable when you throw your strikes, which leads to you getting countered often.
-If this is the case, for the next sparring session, focus on making yourself more unpredictable by throwing more feints or mix up your strikes (high/low).
+If this is the case, for the next sparring session, focus on making yourself more unpredictable by throwing more feints or mixing up your strikes (high/low).
 This will help make you less predictable for counters.

 You get the idea.

-Develop awareness for where your weaknesses lie and work on them over and over again until they no longer become an area where your opponent cannot exploit.
+Develop awareness for where your weaknesses lie and work on them over and over again until they no longer become an area where your opponent can exploit.
 If you work on your weaknesses enough, they may just become your strength.

 3 - STUDY FIGHTERS

-Going back to point #2 on addressing your weaknesses with regards to getting counter attacked, watching fighters like Israel Adesanya can give you ideas on how to improve.
-You may notice how Israel utilizes a lot of fakes and feints mixing up his strikes, always trying to make his offense less predictable, thus reducing the potential of him getting easily countered.
-You can examine how he does this, practice this at home, or at the gym, and apply it in your next sparring session.
+Going back to point #2 on addressing your weaknesses with regards to getting counter-attacked, watching fighters like Israel Adesanya can give you ideas on how to improve.
+You may notice how Israel utilizes a lot of fakes and feints, mixing up his strikes, always trying to make his offense less predictable, thus reducing the potential of him getting easily countered.
+You can examine how he does this, practice this at home or at the gym, and apply it in your next sparring session.

 This is just one example.
-You may watch a fight and really like the way a particular fighter throws combinations that you would love to add to your game.
-Open your repertoire of techniques by looking at new fighters and learn from them.Experiment, try things out, have fun with it.
+You may watch a fight and really like the way a particular fighter throws combinations that you would love to add to your Muay Thai game.
+Open your repertoire of techniques by looking at new fighters and learn from them.
+Experiment, try things out, have fun with it.
 Use what works for you, discard what doesn’t, and develop a unique style for yourself.

 “Discard what is not.
 Add what is uniquely your own.” – Bruce Lee.

 To close things off, I strongly believe that the most important thing about training isn't where you train or who you train with; it's how you train.
-While some might say that good fighters come from the best, most prestigious gyms, I really believe that all truly great fighters come from within, from their own hard work and dedication to their craft.
+While some might say that good fighters come from the best, most prestigious Muay Thai gyms, I really believe that all truly great fighters come from within, from their own hard work and dedication to their craft.

 Hopefully, this helps.